-Here we re-tell the story of Takutzi Nakawe, Grandmother Rain, and how the world was created, according to the Wixaritari (Huicholes) of the Western Sierra Madre Mountains of Mexico.
+Here we re-tell the Huichol creation myth of Takutzi Nakawe, Grandmother Rain, and how the world was created, according to as they are known the Wixaritari (Huichol) of the Western Sierra Madre Mountains of Mexico.

 Huichol Cosmovision: The Place Where It Begins